mik-laj/discovery-api/gen_data/release_notes_md/vision_docs_release_notes.md

 after February 19, 2020**

-[ Detecting labels ](https://cloud.google.com/vision/docs/labels) in an image containing humans will result in non-gendered label such as ‘person’ being returned.
-Our prior approach was to return gendered terms, like ‘man’ or 'woman’.
+[ Detecting labels ](https://cloud.google.com/vision/docs/labels) in an image containing humans will result in non-gendered label such as 'person' being returned.
+Our prior approach was to return gendered terms, like 'man' or 'woman'.

-Given that a person’s gender cannot be inferred by appearance, we have decided to remove these labels in order to align with the [ Artificial Intelligence Principles at Google ](https://ai.google/principles/) , specifically Principle
+Given that a person's gender cannot be inferred by appearance, we have decided to remove these labels in order to align with the [ Artificial Intelligence Principles at Google ](https://ai.google/principles/) , specifically Principle
 #2: Avoid creating or reinforcing unfair bias.